Janspiry/distributed-pytorch-template/README.md

 # A-Seed-Project-For-Deep-Learning-by-Pytorch

-This repository is a seed project for deep learning, was built to customize networks, datasets, parameters and hyper-parameters quickly during the training and test process, which based on the same multi-GPU training process with log recording.
+This repository is a seed project for deep learning, was built to customize networks, datasets, parameters and hyper-parameters quickly during the training and test , which based on the same multi-GPU training process with log recording.
 Every part can be modifications easily to build your network.

 ### Todo